-Salbutamol stimulate β2 adrenergic receptors which are predominant receptors in bronchial smooth muscle (β2-receptors are present in human heart in a concentration between 10% and 50%, and also present in the others part of the body).
+► Salbutamol stimulates β2 adrenergic receptors which are predominant receptors in bronchial smooth muscle of the lung.
 Stimulation of β2 receptors leads to the activation of enzyme adenyl cyclase that form cyclic AMP (adenosine-mono-phosphate) from ATP (adenosine-tri-phosphate).
-This increase of cyclic AMP relaxes bronchial smooth muscle and decrease airway resistance by lowering intracellular ionic calcium concentrations.
+This high level of cyclic AMP relaxes bronchial smooth muscle and decreases airway resistance by lowering intracellular ionic calcium concentrations.
 Salbutamol relaxes the smooth muscles of airways, from trachea to terminal bronchioles.

-Increased cyclic AMP concentrations are also inhibits the release of bronchoconstrictor mediators such as histamine, leukotreine from the mast cells in the airway.
+► High level of cyclic AMP are also inhibits the release of bronchoconstrictor mediators such as histamine, leukotreine from the mast cells in the airway.

 Salbutamol is indicated for the preventation or treatment of bronchospasm with reversible obstructive airway diseases such as